-The following standards are recommended:
+The following standards are mandatory:

-(B) Written policy and procedure require that within a reasonable length of time, depending on child's attitude and behavior, the child has the cause for any disciplinary action explained to him/her and has an opportunity to explain the behavior leading to disciplinary action.
+(B) Written policy and procedure require that within a reasonable length of time, depending on child's demeanor and behavior, the child has the cause for any disciplinary action explained to him/her and has an opportunity to explain the behavior leading to disciplinary action.

-(C) Written policy and procedure allow the facility to utilize "time out" for youth found to have violated minor rules of the detention center.
+(C) Written policy and procedure allow the facility to utilize "time out" for youth found to have violated rules of the detention center.

-(F) Written policy and procedures require that room confinement is reviewed by each shift.
-Within twenty-four hours, the detention center administrator or his/her designee shall review the incident of room restriction.
-During any incident of restriction extending beyond twenty-four hours, the detention center director/ designee shall review once each morning and once each evening the continued need for room restriction.
-The detention center director/designee will record observations after assessing the child's general condition and attitude.
+(3) Written policy and procedures require that room confinement is reviewed by each shift and documented.
+Within twenty-four hours, the detention center director/designee shall review the room confinement and document the continued need for room confinement.
+During any room confinement extending beyond twenty-four hours, the detention center director/ designee shall review once each morning and once each evening the continued need for room confinement and shall be documented.

-(G) Written policy and procedure provide for review of all disciplinary reports by the detention center director administrator or his/her designee to assure conformity with policies and procedures.
+(F) Written policy and procedure provide for review of all disciplinary reports by the detention center director administrator or his/her designee to assure conformity with policies and procedures.

-(H) Written policy and procedure ensure that a child shall have a right to a review of disciplinary actions by a supervisory or administrative staff member who has not been a party to the disciplinary action.
+(G) Written policy and procedure ensure that a child shall have a right to a review of disciplinary actions by a supervisory or administrative staff member who has not been a party to the disciplinary action.